-Over the last few years extensive welfare reform changes have been implemented under successive Westminster governments.
-The reforms have been wide-ranging and include the introduction of the Bedroom Tax and Universal Credit, as well as, the replacement of Disability Living Allowance with Personal Independence Payments, the benefits cap, and an increase in the application of sanctions.
+Extensive welfare reform changes have been implemented under successive Westminster governments, including the introduction of the Bedroom Tax and Universal Credit, as well as, the replacement of Disability Living Allowance with Personal Independence Payments, the benefits cap, and an increase in the application of sanctions.

-Currently, over 61% of all rental income of housing associations and co-operatives is sourced from Housing Benefit.
 The geography of deprivation in Scotland is closely matched to the neighbourhoods managed by Community Controlled Housing Associations.
-Being based in some of the most disadvantaged communities in Glasgow and the west of Scotland our members are seeing, first-hand, the impact of welfare reforms on vulnerable tenants, who in many cases, already find it difficult to manage their financial affairs.
+Being based in some of the most disadvantaged communities in Glasgow and the west of Scotland, our members are seeing, first-hand, the impact of welfare reforms on vulnerable tenants who, in many cases, already find it difficult to manage their financial affairs.

 New powers for Scotland

-Potential new welfare powers under the Scotland Act (2016) which would allow the Scottish Government the scope to ‘top up and create benefits’ could reconfigure the social security landscape in Scotland.
+New welfare powers under the Scotland Act (2016), which allow the Scottish Government the scope to ‘top up and create benefits’, could reconfigure the social security landscape in Scotland.
 These include: power over the housing element of Universal Credit; the opportunity to abolish the bedroom tax; the potential adjustment of LHA rates in relation to social housing; the chance to reconfigure the system for Discretionary Housing Payments.

 Our members’ contribution